HMBond/MP16-DIY-Kit/README.md

 5. Press and hold the BOOT button on the Waveshare RP2040 Zero module and then press and release RESET, then let go of BOOT.
 (Your PC should now show the module as a drive connected to your computer)
 6. In the Arduino IDE, click Upload
 7. Enjoy the MP-16!

+Check out the manual to see how the MP-16 firmware works.